UL-FRI-LGM/cescg2023-webgpu/Part 2/Task Description.md

 ```
 * In `#initPipelines`, create a pipeline that culls front faces and store it in the `Workshop` instance.
 * In `#initPipelines`, store one pipeline as the default pipeline in the `Workshop` instance.
-* Switch between pipelines on keyboard inputs, e.g., using the `key` method of our `Workshop` class:
+* Switch between pipelines on keyboard inputs.
+In our reference implementation, we add a boolean `cullBackFaces` switch
+  to the `Workshop` instance to keep track of the current culling mode, and use the `key` method to change it on a key press:
 ```js
 key(type, key) {
     if (type === 'up' && key.toLowerCase() === 'c') {